Prerelease:The Legend of Zelda: Ocarina of Time/Sword on B (Part 2)

 Revisited - Kokiri Shop

-The Kokiri Girl looks at Link in the pre-release screenshot hinting that the target range was adjusted afterwards.
-There used to be a green debug arrow where you'd receive the blue rupee.
-If the debug feature is enabled, there is no arrow to be seen there in retail.
+The Kokiri Girl looks at Link in the pre-release screenshot, hinting that her target range was adjusted afterwards.
+There used to be a green debug arrow indicating the hidden blue rupee.
+If debug is enabled, there is no arrow there in the retail build.

 Revisited - Know-It-All Brothers' House

-Both Know-It-All Brothers are standing up.
-One of them has a fighting stance.
-In the final game near the crawlspace there's a Kokiri NPC in a fighting stance teaching you the basics of combat, so it's possible it used to take place in Know-It-All Brothers' house before.
+Both Know-It-All Brothers are standing on their stools.
+One of them is in a fighting stance.
+In the final game, near the crawlspace leading to the maze with the Kokiri Sword, there's a Kokiri NPC in the same fighting stance teaching you the basics of combat, so it's possible this was once taught in Know-It-All Brothers' house.

 Revisited - Inside The Deku Tree